Ordinary World (novel): Volume 2

 Written between 1982 and 1987, the narrative takes place between 1979 and 1981.

 After the eleventh Chinese Communist Party (CPC) Central Committee Third Plenary Session in 1976, the CPC decides to end the Cultural Revolution established in 1966 and to modify various concepts associated with Maoism.
 The new governor of Shaanzi province proposes a new Household Contract Responsibility System, which contradicts the core of Maoism.
 Futang, a loyal Maoist, opposes the new system but fails; he is depressed by the great turning point of the nation.
 Shao'an then establishes a brick factory and becomes the wealthiest person in the village.
 Shaoping goes to a nearby city to find opportunity and finally becomes a miner in a mine.
 He begins seeing Xiaoxia, who becomes a journalist after her graduation from the local university.
 Runye's life after her marriage to Xiangqian is not happy.
 She bluntly rejects his advances.
 However, after he loses both his legs in a traffic accident, she finally warms up to him.
 Shaoping's younger sister, Lanxiang, manages to be enrolled in the astronomy program at the Northern University of Industry.

 Volume 3

 Written between 1982 and 1988, the narrative takes place between 1981 and 1985.

 Shaoping is promoted in the mine, but his girlfriend, Xiaoxia, dies while reporting a flood in the province.
 Shao'an's factory is ruined by a fake technician and he desperately finds himself in debt.
 However, with the assistance of his friends, he manages to re-establish the factory and becomes the most productive person in the whole region.
-However, he is later wounded and disfigured in an accident at the mine.
+However, Shaoping is later wounded and disfigured in an accident at the mine.
 During his recovery in the provincial capital, his sister's friend Xiu Jin expresses her feelings towards him.
 After careful consideration, Shaoping decides that he, a disfigured miner, should not marry Xiu, a university student who has great expectations in the future.